zuyangyang/demo-python/docs/progress.md

 Notes
 - Use SQLite (file) for local dev; keep write transactions short
+- In-memory mode available for testing and demos (DATABASE_URL=memory://)
 - Clients must use the same CRDT wire format; server treats deltas as opaque